Fleex255/PolicyPlus/README.md

 ## Status
 Policy Plus is usable on all editions.
 It can load and save all policy sources successfully.
 Many more features are still to come, though.

-These features will hopefully be implemented very soon:
+These features will hopefully be implemented soon:

-* Viewing of all support definitions
 * Direct POL editing

 ## Download